I Taut I Taw a Puddy-Tat

 "I Taut I Taw A Puddy-Tat" is a novelty song composed and written by Alan Livingston, Billy May and Warren Foster.
 It was sung by Mel Blanc, who provided the voice of the bird, Tweety and of his nemesis Sylvester.

+Lyrics

-The lyrics depict the basic formula of the Tweety-Sylvester cartoons released by Warner Bros. throughout the late 1940s into the early 1960s: Tweety wanting to live a contented life, only to be harassed by Sylvester (who is looking to eat the canary), and Tweety's mistress shooing the cat away.
+The lyrics depict the basic formula of the Tweety-Sylvester cartoons released by Warner Bros.
+Cartoons throughout the late 1940s into the early 1960s - Tweety is just being a canary.
+Sylvester, the cat, is always (he thinks, craftily), plotting to catch Tweety Bird, while Tweety, being much smarter than Sylvester, is relentlessly teasing him and getting away, making Sylvester very frustrated indeed.

 Toward the end of the song, the two perform a duet, with Tweety coaxing Sylvester into singing with him after promising that his (Tweety's) mistress won't chase him (Sylvester) away.

+Pop chart

 "I Taut I Taw A Puddy-Tat" reached No. 9 on the Billboard pop chart during a seven-week chart run in February and March 1951, and sold more than two million records.

+Covers

-The song was covered by Helen Kane between 1950–51 with Jimmy Carroll & His Orchestra.
+The song was covered by Helen Kane between 1950–51 with Jimmy Carroll & His Orchestra.Around the same time the song was also covered by Danny Kaye.

-Tony Blair had the sheet music for this song upon his piano during the war against Iraq.